 Many of us watched in horror this week as the Capitol of the United States, a symbol of democracy for hundreds of years, was attacked by angry mobsters.
 This incident is in the news everyday as a congressional committee examines what happened.
 Additionally, we are dealing with a pandemic that is infecting millions of people around the world.

 As writers, how do we cope with chaos around us?
 What does it mean for our writing?
 Do we become immobilized and stop writing?
 Do we add to the body of literature on the incident?
 Do we try to put positive energy out there to offset the negative?

 My philosophy is to try to go with the latter.

-I have a collection of poetry coming out in 2021 about my experiences with my partner who died of Alzheimer’s.
+I had a collection of poetry come out in 2021 about my experiences with my partner who died of Alzheimer’s.
 I will be donating part of the proceeds to the Alzheimer’s Society to further their research.
 I’m just trying to make the world a more positive place.
 If I can help even one person with Alzheimer’s or a caretaker, it would make me feel better.

-What do you do to put positive energy out into the world?
+What do you do to put positive energy into your writing and out into the world?